Student Progression Plan

 - a.
-Option one is an on-site, compacted mathematics curriculum.
+Option 1 is an on-site, compacted mathematics curriculum.

 - This option is available at sites, pending enrollment of qualifying students.

-- Qualifying grade 6 students are enrolled in an on-site grade 7, advanced math course that is compacted to include standards from grades 6 through 8.
+- Qualifying grade 6 students are enrolled in an on-site grade 7, advanced mathematics course that is compacted to include standards from grades 6 through 8.

 - If a student demonstrates a need for additional time to complete the curriculum, he or she may be transferred to the grade 6, advanced mathematics course.
 Upon successful completion of the grade 6 and 7 advanced mathematics courses, the student will be placed in the Algebra 1 Honors course in grade 8.

 - b.
-Option two provides a second mathematics course through virtual school.
+Option 2 provides a second mathematics course through virtual school.

 - This option is available at all sites and does not require the district mathematics compacted curriculum placement exam.

-- Students are enrolled in an on-site grade 6, advanced math course (grade 6 standards) and a virtual school grade 7, advanced math course (grade 7 and half of grade 8 standards).
+- Students are enrolled in an on-site grade 6, advanced mathematics course (grade 6 standards) and a virtual school grade 7, advanced mathematics course (grade 7 and half of grade 8 standards).